Alessandro Cacciola on 2020 in the Andreas Schmid Group.

 About Andreas Schmid Group

 The Andreas Schmid Group is a leading expert for customised logistics solutions in Germany and abroad.
 Since 1928, the family-owned company from Gersthofen near Augsburg has focused on the sustainable success of its customers and is today considered a pioneer for the logistics of tomorrow.
-With 1,600 employees, the Andreas Schmid Group operates 260,000 m² of logistics space at over 30 locations in Germany, the Czech Republic, Hungary and Romania.
+With 1,600 employees, the Andreas Schmid Group operates 260,000 m² of logistics space at over 30 locations in Germany, the Czech Republic, Hungary, Romania, and Slovakia.
 With its own Innovation Lab, a creative agency and a personnel service provider, the Group’s portfolio goes far beyond classic transport and logistics services – in line with the motto #logisticsbeyond.

 For more information, visit www.andreas-schmid.de.